 Preventable Death Around the World

 The data on this map were reported to the World Health Organization (WHO) by authorities of the participating countries.
-Although the WHO mortality database is the source used for this map, the National Safety Council is responsible for the analyses and interpretation of the data.
+Although the WHO mortality database is the source used for this map, the National Safety Council (NSC) is responsible for the analyses and interpretation of the data.

 Because the completeness of mortality reporting varies among countries, the comparison of mortality trends across countries is not recommended.
 Countries are included in this map if their government: